 Cost: From pennies to thousands of dollars.

 Every fine chocolate lover needs to read at least two books: Maricel Presilla’s The New Taste of Chocolate: A Cultural & Natural History of Cacao with Recipes and Sophie D. Coe and Michael D. Coe’s The True History of Chocolate.
-Beyond that, one could read for years and never come close to finishing the literature on chocolate.
+Two newly published books stand out as well: Dandelion Chocolate’s Making Chocolate: From Bean to Bar to S’more and Eri Ikezi’s Les Génies du Chocolat (in French).
+Beyond these, one could read for years and never come close to finishing the literature on chocolate.

 Cost: Usually between $10 to $30 each.

 The Ecole Chocolate Professional School of Chocolate Arts offers a variety of courses.
-For chocolate enthusiasts in particular, their Chocolate Flavor 101 is a 4-week online class in learning how to taste consciously.
+For chocolate enthusiasts in particular, their Mastering Chocolate Flavor is an online class in learning how to taste consciously.
 Taught by talented chocolatier Richard Tango-Lowy.